TARTAN COCONUTS

 Why The Kaikoura Peninsula Walkway Is One of NZ’s Best Coastal Walks

 The Kaikoura Peninsula Walkway is one of the best ways to experience everything Kaikoura is known for.
 The track follows the coastline along the peninsula, which has ocean views the whole way and views of the seaward Kaikoura Range.
-On a clear day, you can see up and down the South Island east coastline and see where the underwater Kaikoura Canyon drops 600m not far off shore.
+On a clear day, you can see up and down the South Island east coastline and see where the underwater Kaikoura Canyon drops and insane 600m, not far off the shore.

 The track itself forms a loop around the peninsula and can be walked in full or broken into shorter sections.
 There are multiple lookouts and access points down to the shore, making it easy to tailor the walk to how much time you have to explore Kaikoura and what you want to see.

-If you want to make the most of your trip, planning your walks, rides and wildlife experiences can take hours and hours.
-I’ve put created a map with over 600 spots and all the best spots marked in Kaikoura (and all around New Zealand!), including walks, viewpoints, cafes and must see spots.
+If you want to make the most of your trip, planning your walks, activities and wildlife experiences can take hours and hours.
+I’ve created a map with over 700 spots in New Zealand, as well as all the best spots marked in Kaikoura, including walks, viewpoints, cafes and must see spots.
 Click here to get access!

 Picture